amd/OpenCL-caffe/README.md

-#This was experimental branch of Caffe for OpenCL, we know recomend you use the now offical OpenCL port of Caffe in BVLC GitHub Repo at https://github.com/BVLC/caffe/tree/opencl
+#This was experimental branch of Caffe for OpenCL, we know recommend you use the now official OpenCL port of Caffe in BVLC GitHub Repo at https://github.com/BVLC/caffe/tree/opencl

 ###OpenCL Caffe Experimental branch by AMD Reserach- No new development is happing on it.